On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Distinguished subquotients of the reduced -algebras

-Lemma 3.2.2 then says that is we view $\widehat{\mathfrak{a}}[p]$ as the dual of $\mathbf{C}^0[p]$ and equip it with the corresponding (locally compact and Hausdorff) Fell topology, then $\hat{f}$ becomes a continuous function of $\chi$ that vanishes at infinity.
-But of course $\widehat{f}$ is the ordinary Fourier transform of $f$, so that it is also a continuous function on $\widehat{\mathfrak{a}}[p]$ when the latter is equipped with the topology inherited from that of Euclidean space.
-We can summarize the situation with the following statement. \\
+Now, we know from Lemma \ref{lemme_cle} that if we view $\widehat{\mathfrak{a}}[p]$ as the spectrum of $\mathbf{C}^0[p]$ and equip it with the corresponding (locally compact and Hausdorff) Fell topology, then $\widehat{f}$ becomes a continuous function of $\chi$ that vanishes at infinity.
+But of course $\widehat{f}$ is the ordinary Fourier transform of $f$ (up to a multiplicative constant), so it is also a continuous function on $\widehat{\mathfrak{a}}[p]$ when the latter is equipped with the topology inherited from that of Euclidean space.
+We can thus summarize the situation with the following statement.